Today, we're excited to announce that our reranking model — pinecone-rerank-v0 — is now available in public preview.

 What is a reranker?

 In retrieval systems, rerankers add an extra layer of precision to ensure that only the most relevant information reaches the model.
-After the initial retrieval—where an embedding model and vector database pull a broad set of potentially useful documents—rerankers refine this set by re-evaluating the results with a more sophisticated model.
+After the initial retrieval — where an embedding model and vector database pull a broad set of potentially useful documents — rerankers refine this set by re-evaluating the results with a more sophisticated model.
 This step sharpens the relevance of the selected documents, so the generative model receives only high-quality, context-rich input.

-Introducing Pinecone's new reranker
+Introducing Pinecone's reranker

 Our latest model, pinecone-rerank-v0, is optimized for precision in reranking tasks using a cross-encoder architecture.
-Unlike embedding models, cross-encoder processes the query and document together, allowing it to capture fine-grained relevance more effectively.
+Unlike embedding models, the cross-encoder processes the query and document together, allowing it to capture fine-grained relevance more effectively.

 The model assigns a relevance score from 0 to 1 for each query-document pair, with higher scores indicating a stronger match.
 To maintain accuracy, we’ve set the model’s maximum context length to 512 tokens—an optimal limit for preserving ranking quality in reranking tasks.